 Attractions and things to do in Liverpool

 Discover what Liverpool has to offer visitors in my guide to the city.
-For Beatles fans you will find my itinerary includes everything you need to know including where to stay, which tours to book and the locations of places important to the Beatles.
+For Beatles fans, you will find my itinerary includes everything you need to know including where to stay, which tours to book and the locations of places important to the Beatles.
+Plan a few days to explore Liverpool and to make the most of your visit to this northern city.

 Liverpool offers a variety of accommodation options to suit all budgets and needs.
-If you are wondering where to stay in Liverpool you will find the perfect hotel or Airbnb below.
+If you are wondering where to stay in Liverpool you will find the perfect hotel below.

-You can find my selection of special stays including hotels and airbnb options in my Accommodation Guide for England.
+You can find my selection of special stays in my Accommodation Guide for England.

 How to travel to Liverpool from London